For the past several years, the conversation around personal growth has centered on habits.

 These D/R pages connect this article to the broader accountability system.

-Build the mission.
+Build the plan.
 Keep the promise.

 Planning matters.
 Execution changes your life.